+This was my first proper shot at being a “serious” playwright.
 I was inspired to write a 1-room real-time play after seeing another production in the same space.
-It was my first proper shot at being a “serious” playwright.
 I’ve enjoyed creating some intricate plotting in previous screenplays, but this required a whole new level of planning to ensure the logic held water from different perspectives.
 I also had great input from the director on adding a more cutting edge to the first draft.

 People ask me how long it takes me to write – and it’s hard to quantify.
 The planning and idea generation take weeks and weeks of elapsed time, but sometimes only a few minutes at a time.
 When I’m in the zone, the actual script can be over just a few days.

 Two men sit, back to back, on simple chairs.
 Handcuffed.